shoffm/CrosscheckFingerprints_snakemake/README.md

 conda activate gatk4_sn # do this every time
 ```
 ### 2. Edit Snakefile
-In the Snakefile there are three steps
+In the Snakefile there are four steps
 1. `AddOrReplaceReadGroups` You'll need a directory of .bam input files
 2. `samtools index` to index the new bams with readgroups
 3. `ExtractFingerprints` You'll need two files